It's time to get down to the of the matter.

 “A Negro weighing 300 pounds came out of the burning line of dwellings just north and east of the Southern fright home.
 ‘Get him!’ they cried.
 So, a man in the crowd clubbed his revolver and struck the Negro in the face with it.
 Another dashed an iron bolt between the Negro’s eyes.
 Still another stood near and battered him with a rock.
 Then the giant Negro tumbled to the ground.
 A girl stepped up and struck the bleeding man with her foot.
 The blood spurted onto her stockings and men laughed and grunted.”

-Unsurprisingly, most of these victims were unable to recover and rebuild.
-The consequences of these unthinkable tragedies extend far beyond death, destruction, and property damage.
+These stories are nauseating.
+But it's really important to remember that the consequences of these unthinkable tragedies extend far beyond death, destruction, and property damage.
 These events literally smashed and burned the prosperity that Black men and women had — against all odds and with zero advantages — worked so hard to build.

 Redlining and things like mob destruction at the hands of White people are perfect examples of how the staggering inequity that exists in this country — in everything from wealth to incomes to education to criminal justice — did not just miraculously happen.

 The uncomfortable, harsh truth is that the disparities that infect practically every one of our systems and institutions is a direct result of decades of irresponsible and, at times, downright racist public policy decisions.

 < Note: We're pretty sure this is the spirit of what people mean when they use the term “systemic racism.”
 We're not huge fans of this term because it fails to convey the multidimensional challenges of racism in this country.
 Inanimate entities — like systems — reveal racist cycles and uncover the consequences of racism, they don’t cause it.
 Systems in and of themselves aren’t the problem; the human-driven decisions made within those systems are. >